Why Serbia?

 Healthcare & Social Security

-Access to public healthcare and social security from day one of employment.
+Access to public healthcare and social security benefits from your first day of employment.

 🏙️

-Belgrade and Novi Sad offer modern city life at a fraction of Western European costs.
+Belgrade and Novi Sad offer modern urban life at a fraction of Western European costs.

 🛂

-Continuous legal employment can lead to permanent residency and eventually citizenship.
+Continuous legal employment opens routes to permanent residency and eventually citizenship.

 Key Advantages